The National Coalition for Cancer Survivorship

-In 1986, the founders of NCCS set out to establish an organization that would change the parlance from cancer “victim” to cancer “survivor,” envisioning an organization that would deal with the full spectrum of survivorship issues related to living with, through and beyond a cancer diagnosis.
-NCCS’s definition of a survivor, from the time of diagnosis and for the balance of life is now the norm for the cancer community and beyond.
-NCCS has expanded its definition of survivor to include family, friends and caregivers.
+In 1986, the founders of NCCS set out to establish an organization that replace the words “cancer victim” with “cancer survivor,” and bring about a different notion of the cancer experience.
+The founders envisioned an organization that would deal with the full spectrum of survivorship issues related to living with, through and beyond a cancer diagnosis.

 Founded in Albuquerque, New Mexico, NCCS’s diverse leadership included some of the most recognized experts on employment and disability law, health care consumerism and psychosocial and behavioral research.
 Consequently, NCCS quickly developed a reputation as the “go to” organization for how to deal with the physiological, psychosocial, economic and spiritual issues that accompany a cancer diagnosis.
 The informed patient was — and still is — at the heart of NCCS’s agenda.
 NCCS began its work by contributing to the literature and evidence base for quality cancer care.
 NCCS’s first publication dealt with doctor/patient communications, followed by publications on survivors’ rights and how to be an informed and knowledgeable health care consumer.